How to reduce operational costs without AI hype

 Just… looking at what you do and asking “why?”

-Effective?
+Revolutionary?
+No. Effective?
 Every single time.

-Operational costs are everything you spend to keep your business running daily – salaries, software, rent, that coffee machine everyone loves.
-Here’s why they feel uncontrollable: most companies track the money but not the activities causing the spend.
+Operational costs are everything you spend to keep your business running daily - salaries, software, rent, that coffee machine everyone loves.

-Think about it.
-You know you spent $50K on software last month.
-But do you know which tools people actually use?
+But do you know which tools people use?
 Which processes require them?
 Which could be eliminated?

 It’s like knowing your car uses too much gas but never checking if you’re driving with the parking brake on.
-The spending is visible.
-The cause isn’t.
-That’s why operational costs feel like this mysterious force draining your accounts.

-Once you map what people actually do, the costs suddenly make sense.
+Once you map what people do, the costs suddenly make sense.
 And controllable costs are reducible costs.

-How quickly can I realistically reduce operational costs?
+How quickly can I reduce operational costs?

 Faster than you think, slower than you hope.